Eldest (The Lord of the Rings: The Rings of Power): Critical response

-The review aggregator website Rotten Tomatoes calculated that 92% of 12 critics reviews were positive and the average rating for the episode was 6.8 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 92% of 12 critics reviews for the episode were positive, and the average of rated reviews was 6.8 out of 10.

 Reviewing the episode for Polygon, Leon Miller said it was the most focused and satisfying of the season so far.
 He discussed the theme of mistrust in the episode's storylines and felt this was most effective in scenes between Galadriel and Elrond, finding the Pelargir storyline to be "a bit bland by comparison".
 Miller also discussed the episode's "fan service", saying its depictions of Tom Bombadil and Ents were contrary to Tolkien's descriptions and believing they were included "to score cheap clout with viewers".
 In contrast, he found the Barrow-wight sequence and the mud creature to have genuine purposes in their respective storylines.

 James Whitbrook of Gizmodo said the episode did not move the overall story forward much and most of the character work, despite being "perfectly good", just continued the season's theme of all the characters other than Sauron being "really miserable".
 He thought the impacts of the growing darkness on the natural world—seen in the tree that consumes the Stranger, the Barrow-wights, the mud creature, and the Ents—was more interesting and "maybe the most Tolkien-esque idea that Rings of Power has put on screen".
 Matt Schimkowitz at The A.V.
 Club graded the episode a "B".
 He said some of Kinnear's charm as Tom Bombadil was lost when the character is used to provide exposition for the Stranger, and found the Barrow-wights to be "kind of cool" but also "a touch too Disney.
 I was getting hints of Haunted Mansion and Pirates Of The Caribbean".
 Schimkowitz said the Ents were the best of the episode's cameo appearances and provided an opportunity to take a break from the plot when Arondir apologizes to Winterbloom.
 He felt the Stoor scenes aligned with the levity of the Hobbits in Jackson's films.